What is a Cybersecurity Assessment?

 Choosing the Right Cybersecurity Assessment Approach

 Information technology leaders must use the most effective and efficient risk assessment approach to safeguard business continuity.
 Regulatory frameworks and standards often require an internal audit risk assessment with allusions and recommendations (i.e., PCI DSS).
 Managing risk so that risk and compliance teams' efforts align is critical.
 Streamlining the assessment process for both teams ensures a single source of truth for the entire organization and makes risk assessment reporting much easier.
-A tool like a cybersecurity risk register is a centralized record of identified cybersecurity threats that can be managed and tracked for all business units to use within risk treatment plans.
+A cybersecurity risk register is a centralized record of identified cybersecurity threats that can be managed and tracked for all business units to use within risk treatment plans.

 Check out our guide to cyber risk analysis and how it can enhance security and business operations.